The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 Generally, when we run fast good rankings we keep each chain to one entry only, but we’re going to make an exception for Taco Bell because of its insane level of popularity.
 I get that the Beefy Five Layer Burrito has its rabid fans, but if you like food, run as far away from this as possible.

 This thing is straight-up foul and its five layers feel like a real missed opportunity to give us something decadently delicious.
-Instead, the Beefy Five Layer combines all of Taco Bell’s worst ingredients into one disgustingly mushy burrito.
+Instead, the Beefy Five Layer combines all of Taco Bell’s worst ingredients into one overly mushy burrito.

 First, we have the salty seasoned beef, which is so greasy it leaks orange, resting on a bed of Taco Bell’s very dry powdered beans.
 Then Taco Bell just gives up with the rest of the layers, offering sour cream, a sadly sparse sprinkling of cheese, and a layer of Nacho Cheese Sauce spread across the tortilla, which is a nice idea that supplies a trail of melty cheese between every bite, but it doesn’t taste good.
 So with five layers, Taco Bell decided to double up on cheese, neither of which is good, and then just threw sour cream in there and called it a day.
 It’s an over-salted mess that you’re forced to taste over and over again throughout the day as you burp it up.